 95% confidence intervals and relative standard errors are calculated for rates.

-The National Health Performance Authority developed a suppression protocol to ensure robust reporting of these data at small areas.

-These suppression rules are based on limits for Relative Standard Error1 and Confidence Interval width of 30%, with additional cross-validation for estimates close to these limits, that is plus or minus 3% of the limits.
-If an estimate was marginal2 with respect to Relative Standard Error, the Confidence Interval width was used as the deciding factor.
-If an estimate was marginal2 with respect to Confidence Interval width, then Relative Standard Error is used as the deciding factor Data were supressed based on the following rules: Relative Standard Error of 33% or greater, or - Confidence Interval (95%) width of 33% or greater, or - Relative Standard Error between 27% and 33%, with significantly 3 wider Confidence Interval width than the average for that indicator, or - Confidence Interval width between 27% and 33%, with significantly 3 wider Relative Standard Error than the average for that indicator.
-1. For a dichotomous proportion, Relative Standard Error can be defined as the ratio of the standard error and the minimum of the estimate and its complement (100%-estimate).
-2. In this context, marginal is defined as within 10% of the 30% limit, or +/- 3% 3.
-In this context, statistical significance is defined as at least two standard deviations above Computation: average.
-100 × (Numerator ÷ Denominator) Numerator: Number of adults who reported seeing a medical specialist in the preceding 12 months
+The National Health Performance Authority developed a suppression protocol to ensure robust reporting of these data at small areas. - These suppression rules are based on limits for Relative Standard Error and Confidence Interval width of 30%, with additional cross-validation for estimates close to these limits, that is plus or minus 3% of the limits.
+If an estimate was marginal with respect to Relative Standard Error, the Confidence Interval width was used as the deciding factor.
+If an estimate was marginal with respect to Confidence Interval width, then Relative Standard Error is used as the deciding factor - Data were supressed based on the following rules: - Relative Standard Error of 33% or greater, or - Confidence Interval (95%) width of 33% or greater, or - Relative Standard Error between 27% and 33%, with significantly wider Confidence Interval width than the average for that indicator, or - Confidence Interval width between 27% and 33%, with significantly wider Relative Standard Error than the average for that indicator. - 1.
+For a dichotomous proportion, Relative Standard Error can be defined as the ratio of the standard error and the minimum of the estimate and its complement (100%-estimate). - 2.
+In this context, marginal is defined as within 10% of the 30% limit, or +/- 3% - 3.
+In this context, statistical significance is defined as at least two standard deviations above average.
+Computation:

+100 × (Numerator ÷ Denominator)

+Numerator:

+Number of people over 15 years of age who did not see or delayed seeing a medical specialist due to cost in the preceding 12 months.

-Numerator data elements: Data Element / Data Set
+Numerator data elements: - Data Element / Data Set

-Person-age, total years N[NN]
+Person-delayed visit to medical specialist due to cost, yes/no code N

 Data Source

 ABS Patient Experience Survey (PEx)

 Guide for use

 Data source type: Survey

-Data Element / Data Set

-Person-self-reported seeing a medical specialist, yes/no code N

-Data Source

-ABS Patient Experience Survey (PEx)

-Guide for use

-Data source type: Survey

-Denominator: Total number of persons aged 15 years and over who were enumerated within the Medicare Local catchment.
+Denominator: Total number of adults aged 15 years and over who saw or needed to see a

-Denominator data Data Element / Data Set

-elements: Data Source

-ABS Patient Experience Survey (PEx)

-Guide for use

-Data source type: Survey
+medical specialist in the preceding 12 months and were enumerated within the

+Medicare Local catchment.

-Disaggregation: By Medicare Local catchments and Medicare Local peer groups.
+Disaggregation: By Medicare Local catchments and Medicare Local peer groups Disaggregation data elements:

-Disaggregation data Data Element / Data Set
+Data Element / Data Set-

-elements: Administrative health region-Medicare Local identifier, code AANNN
+Administrative health region-Medicare Local identifier, code AANNN

-Data Element / Data Set
+Data Element / Data Set-

 Administrative health region-Medicare Local peer group, code N

 Representational attributes

 Representation class: Percentage

-Data type: Real

-Unit of measure: Person

-Format: N[NN].N

-Indicator concentual framowo
+Data type:RealUnit of measure:PersonFormat:N[NN].N

 Indicator conceptual framework

+Framework and dimensions:

-Framework and PAF-Equity of access dimensions:
+PAF-Equity of access

 Data source attributes

--Data Source-
+Data sources: Data Source

 ABS Patient Experience Survey (PEx)

 Frequency

 Annual

 Data custodian

 Australian Bureau of Statistics

 Accountability attributes

-Reporting requirements: National Health Performance Authority - Performance and Accountability Framework Organisation responsible for providing data: Australian Bureau of Statistics Accountability: National Health Performance Authority Release date: 19/03/2015
+Reporting requirements: National Health Performance Authority - Performance and Accountability

+Framework

+Organisation responsible

+for providing data:
-Source and reference attributes

-Submitting organisation: National Health Performance Authority Origin: Healthy Communities Reference documents: National Health Performance Authority - Performance and Accountability Framework
+Australian Bureau of Statistics Accountability: National Health Performance Authority Release date: 19/03/2015 Source and reference attributes Submitting organisation: National Health Performance Authority Origin: Healthy Communities Reference documents: National Health Performance Authority - Performance and Accountability Framework Relational attributes Related metadata Supersedes National Health Performance Authority, Healthy Communities: Cost references: barriers to seeing a medical specialist, 2011-12 National Health Performance Authority (retired), Superseded 19/03/2015

-Relational attributes

-Related metadata Has been superseded by National Health Performance Authority, Healthy references: Communities: Seeing a medical specialist, 2013-14 National Health Performance Authority (retired), Retired 01/07/2016